charliekwallin/swift-100/README.md

 The site created with [Jekyll](https://jekyllrb.com/) and hosted on [GitHub Pages](https://charliekwallin.github.io/swift-100/).
 I still have a lot to learn about Jekyll too!
 Good fun.

-I'm keep the exercise files I use while learning new Swift code in the repo for this site.
+I'll keep the exercise files I use while learning in the repo for this site.